nicolasdanelon/UnofficialDocs/source/file_management/file_management.rst

 Projects and the sidebar are closely related.
 There's always an open project, whether or not it's explicit.

-To **open or close** (toggle) the sidebar, press :kbd:`Ctrl+K, Ctrl+B`.
+To **toggle** the sidebar, press :kbd:`Ctrl+K, Ctrl+B`.

 The sidebar can be navigated with the arrow keys, but first you need to give it the **input focus** by pressing :kbd:`Ctrl+0`.
 To return input focus to the buffer, press :kbd:`Esc`.
-Alternatively, you can use the mouse for the same effect, but why would you?
+Alternatively, you can use the mouse to the same effect, but why would you?

-The sidebar, through context menus, also provides basic file management operations.
+The sidebar provides basic file management operations through the context menu.

 Projects
 ========

-Projects group together (into a unit) sets of files and folders you need to work on.
-Once you've set up your project by adding folders in a way that suits you, save it and give it a name.
+Essentially, projects group together sets of files and folders.
+Once you've set up a project by adding folders in a way that suits you, save it and give it a name.

 To save a project, go to **Project | Save Project As...**.

-To switch among projects quickly, press :kbd:`Ctrl+Alt+P`.
+To switch projects quickly, press :kbd:`Ctrl+Alt+P`.

 Project data are stored in JSON files with a `.sublime-project` extension.
 Wherever there's a `.sublime-project` file, you'll find an ancillary